-5 Things to Consider When Hiring a Designer
+5 Things to Consider When Hiring a Web Designer

-3. Testimonials.
 What do their other clients say about them?
 Did they like the work this designer did for them?
 What was it like to work with them?
-Although there isn’t a “one size fits all” designer out there, knowing what other clients have to say about them and their work can help give you an idea of what you will be getting from hiring them.
+Although there isn’t a “one size fits all” designer out there, knowing what other clients have to say about them and their work can help give you an idea of what you will be getting from hiring them as your web designer.